upbound/docs/content/cli/command-reference/_index.md

 `up xpkg dep [<package>]`.

 {{<hint "tip" >}}
 This cache is only for the Crossplane Language Server.
-This doesn’t cache files for Crossplane images.
+This doesn't cache files for Crossplane images.
 {{< /hint >}}

 {{< table "table table-sm table-striped cli-ref">}}